Azure/kafka-sink-azure-kusto/README.md

 <hr>

 ## 6. Streaming ingestion
-Kusto supports [Streaming ingestion](https://docs.microsoft.com/azure/data-explorer/ingest-data-streaming) in order to achieve lower than a second latency, the connector supports this using [Managed streaming client](https://github.com/Azure/azure-kusto-java/blob/master/ingest/src/main/java/com/microsoft/azure/kusto/ingest/ManagedStreamingIngestClient.java), with fallback to queued ingestion.
+Kusto supports [Streaming ingestion](https://docs.microsoft.com/azure/data-explorer/ingest-data-streaming) in order to achieve lower than a second latency.

+This connector supports this using [Managed streaming client](https://github.com/Azure/azure-kusto-java/blob/master/ingest/src/main/java/com/microsoft/azure/kusto/ingest/ManagedStreamingIngestClient.java).

 Usage: configure per topic-table that streaming should be used.
 For example: kusto.tables.topics.mapping=[{'topic': 't1','db': 'db', 'table': 't1','format': 'json', 'mapping':'map', 'streaming': true}].

 Requirements: Streaming configured on the cluster.
 [Streaming policy](https://docs.microsoft.com/azure/data-explorer/kusto/management/streamingingestionpolicy) configured on the table or database.

 Extra configurations: flush.size.bytes and flush.interval.ms are still used to batch records together before ingestion - flush.size.bytes should not be over 4MB, flush.interval.ms is suggested to be low (hundreds of milliseconds).
-We recommend to still configure ingestion batching policy over table or database as failure on streaming (with retries) fallbacks to queued ingestion.
+We recommend to still configure ingestion batching policy over table or database as the client fallbacks to queued ingestion on failure of all its retries.

 ## 7. Roadmap